stevehook/mongo-manager/README.md

 Prerequisites: Ruby 1.9.2 and MongoDB.

-Clone the repository and install gem dependencies with bundler, then start the
+Clone the repository and install gem dependencies with bundler, start MongoDB, then start the server:
-server:

     # bundle install
     # ruby app.rb